 A fever or high temperature is a symptom, not an illness.
 That is the most important thing to remember.
 You may be trying to learn how to break a fever naturally.
 However, a fever is a sign of something else happening in your body.
 You may require medical attention if the fever gets really bad.
 That is not to say you can’t try to break a fever on your own.
 In fact, we all will have many fevers throughout our lives.
 That is why knowing how to break a small fever is always a good idea.

-When you know how to break a fever naturally, you can help bring your fever down faster and possibly avoid taking medicine altogether.
+When you know how to break a fever naturally, you can help bring your fever down faster at home and possibly avoid taking medicine altogether.

 There is something you should know before you learn how to break a fever naturally.
 The fever you are experiencing has a purpose.
 Fevers mostly occur when there is an infection in the body.